Darkelf2024/Darkelf-PySide6-Browser-PQC/README.md

 ## Overview
 **Darkelf Browser** is a hardened, privacy-first secure browser developed for investigative journalists, activists, penetration testers, and advanced security professionals.
 Designed to combat advanced persistent threats, it incorporates **post-quantum cryptography**, live JavaScript malware detection via machine learning, and memory-resident anti-forensics.

 Built on a fortified QtWebEngine base, Darkelf ensures no disk persistence, disables swap, and isolates all sessions in hardened runtime environments.
 Please refer to Disable Swap file -MacM1-M4.
-SIP/Swap Disable Guide
+SIP/Swap Disable Guide in Repo

 ## 🧬 Post-Quantum Editions
 Darkelf is available in two post-quantum variants: